Blue: Artificial blues

 Egyptian blue, the first artificial pigment, was produced in the third millennium BC in Ancient Egypt.
 It is produced by heating pulverised sand, copper, and natron.
 It was used in tomb paintings and funereal objects to protect the dead in their afterlife.
 Prior to the 1700s, blue colourants for artwork were mainly based on lapis lazuli and the related mineral ultramarine.
 A breakthrough occurred in 1709 when German druggist and pigment maker Johann Jacob Diesbach discovered Prussian blue.
 The new blue arose from experiments involving heating dried blood with iron sulphides and was initially called Berliner Blau.
 By 1710 it was being used by the French painter Antoine Watteau, and later his successor Nicolas Lancret.
 It became immensely popular for the manufacture of wallpaper, and in the 19th century was widely used by French impressionist painters.
 Beginning in the 1820s, Prussian blue was imported into Japan through the port of Nagasaki.
 It was called bero-ai, or Berlin blue, and it became popular because it did not fade like traditional Japanese blue pigment, ai-gami, made from the dayflower.
 Prussian blue was used by both Hokusai, in his wave paintings, and Hiroshige.

 In 1799 a French chemist, Louis Jacques Thénard, made a synthetic cobalt blue pigment which became immensely popular with painters.

 In 1824 the Societé pour l'Encouragement d'Industrie in France offered a prize for the invention of an artificial ultramarine which could rival the natural colour made from lapis lazuli.
 The prize was won in 1826 by a chemist named Jean Baptiste Guimet, but he refused to reveal the formula of his colour.
 In 1828, another scientist, Christian Gmelin then a professor of chemistry in Tübingen, found the process and published his formula.
 This was the beginning of new industry to manufacture artificial ultramarine, which eventually almost completely replaced the natural product.

-In 1878 German chemists synthesised indigo.
+In 1878 the German chemistry and dyeing company Badische Anilin- und Soda-Fabrik (BASF) headed by chemist Adolf von Baeyer synthesised indigo.
 This product rapidly replaced natural indigo, wiping out vast farms growing indigo.
 It is now the blue of blue jeans.
 As the pace of organic chemistry accelerated, a succession of synthetic blue dyes were discovered including Indanthrone blue, which had even greater resistance to fading during washing or in the sun, and copper phthalocyanine.
+BASF's work on Indanthrone blue had been a by product of their 17 year research on synthesizing Indigo and the version "Indigo Pure BASF" which would be commercially produced before Indanthrene blue would take over popularity.